ahsanrazakhan/systronlab.github.io/_projects/interoperability.md

 #### 1. Commercial E2 Node (VIAVI Tester) with Open-Source RIC (OSC)

 **GitHub**: [uoy-research/oran-sc-ric-uoy](https://github.com/uoy-research/oran-sc-ric-uoy)<br>
+**Status**:
-**Status**: <span style="color: #A95938;">Ongoing</span>
+Fetching KPMs: <span style="color: #609732;">Completed</span>

 The source code of the OSC RIC was modified to address interoperability issues encountered during its integration with the VIAVI tester.
 The modified OSC RIC was successfully integrated, and currently our xApp is able to fetch KPMs from the VIAVI tester.
+Next, we will be working on implementing ran control functions.

 <video controls preload="auto" width="640" height="auto">
   <source src="/vid/viavi-kpm.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-**Upcoming Work:**

-- Adding and testing RAN control functions.
-- Modifying the in-house developed small cell xApp to work with RAN control functions instead of the REST APIs it currently uses.

 ---